UST-MICO/docs/debugging-testing/testing.md

 ## Local testing of the MICO backend with access to the cluster

-With this approach you are able to debug `mico-core` locally.
+With this approach you are able to test and debug `mico-core` locally.
 Furthermore you are able to connect the Neo4j browser to a local instance (simple way to view what's going on in the database).
 It is required to have `kubectl` installed on your system.
 If you don't have `kubectl` installed yet, you should do that now.
 For more information see [Setup](../setup/index).

 Start Neo4j and Redis locally.
 The easiest way is to use `docker-compose`: